LSanten/LSanten.github.io/_mms-md/ENERGY-ENG-A.md

 layout: default
 title: "Energy eng a"
 ---
-# Renewable energy systems require far more resources than to build than oil-based equivalents
+# Building renewable energy systems require far more resources than building oil-based equivalents
 Renewable energy systems require 2000-7000% more minerals to deliver the same amount of energy compared with the current fossil-fuel technologies.
 Electric vehicles require 400% more minerals.

 >To convert our current energy systems as planned by Western governments, we would face the largest increase of production of metals in human history.